Sustainable Christmas Trees

 Pros: A live tree is the most sustainable option if you want a fresh tree.

 Cons: Most live trees can only survive indoors for 7-10 days before they begin to suffer.
-Not all live trees species are appropriate for our climate.
-Planting and caring for your tree after the holidays requires skill and commitment beyond digging a hole in the ground, i.e., Is the site and soil appropriate for your tree?
+Not all live tree species are appropriate for our climate.
+Planting and caring for your tree after the holidays requires skill and commitment beyond digging a hole in the ground: is the site and soil appropriate for your tree?
 Do you have the knowledge to plant a tree to maximize its health?
 Are you committed and prepared to care for your young tree?
 Check the Canopy Tree Library for species suitability.

 Pros: While Christmas trees are being grown, they contribute to green space and digest carbon.
 After the holiday, recycling options such as mulching are also beneficial to the environment.